 Paint the Big Picture Vision, but be flexible about how you get there.

-Mark has spent his career largely in Silicon Valley as an executive in technology and financial services.
-He was Chairman and CEO of 401kServices.com, which provided 401K services using the Internet to clients of major financial institutions.
-Charles Schwab was one of many major clients.
-Before that, Mark was President of Trust Consultants, Inc., which was a part of Marsh and McLennan Companies and provided retirement plan services for clients of financial institutions including Paine Webber, Chase Manhattan Bank, New York Life, Wells Fargo, New York Life, Chase Manhattan Bank, Citibank, and T Rowe Price.
-Mark currently resides with his family in Boise, Idaho.
-Mark completed his studies and has a BA in Economics from Stanford University.
+Mark Weimer has spent his career largely in Silicon Valley as an executive in technology and financial services.
+His passion for entrepreneurship and innovation has been a driving force behind his entire career.
+Mark is the former Chairman and CEO of 401kServices.com, a business that provided 401K services using the Internet to clients of major financial institutions, including Charles Schwab and other leading investment companies.
+Before accepting that leadership role, Mark was President of Trust Consultants, Inc., a company that provided retirement plan services for clients of financial institutions including Citibank, Wells Fargo, New York Life, Chase Manhattan Bank, and T Rowe Price.
+Mark worked with business partners State Street Bank and Trust, Boston Financial Data Services and DST Systems.
+Mark’s career has been heavily involved in using online technology to help both consumers and companies.
+He has served as an advisor, board member, and investor in multiple companies.
+Throughout his various business ventures, Mark has been involved in fostering the growth of younger entrepreneurs and passing on the knowledge he has learned.
+Mark has a BA in Economics from Stanford University.

 Where did the idea for your company come from?

 The first half of my career was spent in Silicon Valley working with new technology.
 All of those years developing and selling internet technology, among other types, has directly influenced the way the idea came about for this new project.
 It seems that everything we do is done for some reason and act one of my career is directly influencing and helping to build the business that I work on today.

 What does your typical day look like and how do you make it productive?